pennersr/django-allauth/docs/providers.rst

 ----------------

-The Firefox Accounts provider is currently limited to Mozilla relying services but there is the intention to, in the future, allow third-party services to delegate authentication.
+The Firefox Accounts provider is currently limited to Mozilla relying services but there is the intention, in the future, to allow third-party services to delegate authentication.
 There is no committed timeline for this.

 The provider is OAuth2 based.
 More info: